-Personnel cost includes salaries, wages and bonus, allowances paid to associates deputed outside India, contribution to provident fund and other funds and staff welfare costs.
-The increase in personnel cost in absolute value is due to annual increments.
+Personnel cost includes salaries, wages and bonus, contribution to provident fund and other funds, share based payment to employees and staff welfare costs.
+The increase in personnel cost in absolute value is due to headcount increase.

 Subcontracting expenses include cost of direct contractors and agency contractors to support current and future business growth.